 From time to time I get questioned as to how

 me, steering me to where I am now.

 in the late 80's.
-I was visiting my mother after a very stressful work week.
+I was visiting my Mother after a very stressful work week.
 A true believer in massage, Mom wouldn’t

 even speak to me until I went for a massage myself.
 That moment opened a new world.
 I was hooked.
 When I came back to New

 York, I continued to get massages.
 During one of my sessions, the Therapist informed me that there was an Open House at her

-Further back in my life, I remember this desire to learn about anatomy and physiology.
+Further back in my life, I remember this desire to learn about Anatomy and Physiology.

 his catch.
 I was his assistant.
 Every step of the way, my Dad and I inspected and tested... muscles, bones, joints, look at